-With so many people overweight, its also good to have a healthy low fat diet plan.
+With so many people overweight, it's good to have a healthy low fat diet options.
 However, your motivating factor should lead back to you.
 No one else holds the key to your weight loss goals.
 In fact, you should want to slim down for health reasons if nothing else.
 Consider these ideas when you are on a healthy low fat diet.

 Healthy Low Fat Diet Plans

-Restock your pantry with wholesome foods like whole grains; and stock up with plenty of fresh fruits and veggies in the frig.
+Restock your pantry with whole foods like whole grains; and stock up with plenty of fresh fruits and veggies in the frig.

-Fast food portion sizes have grown exponentially over time, which has given an erroneous misconception that more is better.
 Read labels and nutritional facts so you're clear about how much you should be eating.
 It's usually less than you think.
-Be aware that most prepacked food contains more than one serving.

 Try eating vegetarian meals a few times a week which will also save you a ton of money!
 A hearty three bean chili or pasta with roasted vegetables is much healthier and is low cost.

-*You can also substitute protein bars and shakes for meats, several times a week.
+*You can also substitute beans for meats, several times a week.

-Do remember that some fat in your diet is actually essential but try and keep them to a minimum.
-Always make sure your weight loss goals are realistic and you'll be able to succeed in your healthy low fat diet!
+Do remember that some fat in your diet is actually essential and should never be completely ditched.
+Always make sure your goals are realistic and you'll be able to succeed in your healthy low fat diet!